Why Does My Dog Keep Licking Their Paws? Allergy, Irritation, and Stress Signs

 If your dog starts licking a paw, you can calmly inspect between the toes for redness, swelling, a superficial cut, a lodged plant fragment, or another obvious foreign body.

 When itching may be related to external parasites, remember that flea sensitivity is not completely ruled out just because you do not see fleas.
-Our spring tick and flea protection guide may help you review prevention timing.
+The spring tick and flea protection guide may help review prevention timing.

 04When Should You See a Veterinarian?